KavehRS/website/README.md

 ## Installation
 * Click on `Use this template`
-* Your new site should be ready at https://username.github.io/gradfolio/
+* Your new site should be ready at https://username.github.io/
 * You can now modify the contents and personalise the template

-Alternatively, you can [download the source files](https://github.com/jitinnair1/gradfolio/archive/master.zip) and make changes locally.

 To test these changes, open a terminal inside the source folder and use `jekyll serve --incremental --trace` to make it available on a local server (typically http://localhost:4000/)